hapi-server/verifier-nodejs/README.md

 ```
 node verify.js
   --url URL
-  [--id DATASETID
+  [--dataset DATASETID
   --parameter PARAMETERNAME
-  --timemin HAPITIME
-  --timemax HAPITIME]
+  --start HAPIDATETIME
+  --stop HAPIDATETIME]
 ```

-If `--url URL` is provided, output goes to stdout, and a web server is not started.
+If `--url URL` is provided, output is sent to stdout and a web server is not started.
 See `verify.html` for documentation.

+See `node verify.js --help` for additional options.

 ## Server Usage